 There are several typical Adriatic winds:

-The MAESTRAL is a north-westerly wind in good weather and begins to blow about 11 am and usually dies down in the late afternoon.
+MAESTRAL (NW) is the "wind of a good weather".
+It begins to blow about 11 am and usually dies down in the late afternoon.
 It repeats its cycle, after a quiet night, the next day.
 It can reach a force of 4-5 on the Beaufort scale.

-TRAMONTANA: The tramontana of the Adriatic blows from the North and is a form of the Bora.
+TRAMONTANA (N) is a form of Bura.
 It does not blow as strongly as the Bora, nor is it as squally.
-The tramontana is mainly confined to the Southern Adriatic.
+Tramontana is mainly confined to the Southern Adriatic.

-Another type of bora is the easterly levante.
+Another type of bora is the easterly LEVANAT.

 Tides are negligible in the southern Adriatic, but they become progressively stronger the further north-west you travel.
 The tidal range is small in Croatian waters, the sea level being influenced more by changes in barometric pressure.